 Know escape ramp locations on your route.
-Signs show drivers where ramp are located.
+Signs show drivers where ramps are located.
 Escape ramps save lives, equipment and cargo.

-- What factors determine your selection of a "safe" speed when going down a long, steep downgrade? - Why should you be in the proper gear before starting down a hill? - Describe the proper braking technique when going down a long, steep downgrade. - 4.
+- 1. What factors determine your selection of a "safe" speed when going down a long, steep downgrade? - 2.
+Why should you be in the proper gear before starting down a hill? - 3.
+Describe the proper braking technique when going down a long, steep downgrade. - 4.
 What type of vehicles can get stuck on a railroad-highway crossing? - 5.
-How long does it take for a typical tractortrailer unit to clear a double track?
+How long does it take for a typical tractor-trailer unit to clear a double track?